roman-right/beanie-index-demo/articles/eng.md

 [Beanie](https://github.com/roman-right/beanie) - Python ODM (Object Document Mapper) for MongoDB, based on [Pydantic](https://pydantic-docs.helpmanual.io/) and [Motor](https://motor.readthedocs.io/en/stable/).

 A few days ago Beanie **0.3.0** was released.
 The most important feature of this version is Indexes support.
-In this article, I would like to show in examples, what indexes are needed for and how to use them with Beanie.
+In my [previous article](https://dev.to/romanright/announcing-beanie-mongodb-odm-56e) I told about the general use-cases of this library.
+This time I would like to show in examples, what indexes are needed for and how to use them with Beanie.

 For this demo I will create a geo service to search interesting places around.
 Next functions will be provided:
 - Upload map files to create the places.
 Files in `.KML` format.